micropython/micropython/docs/esp8266/general.rst

    accessing various REST APIs, which usually require much smaller messages.
    The buffers size is on the order of 5KB, and is adjusted from time to time, taking as a reference being able to access https://google.com .
-   The smaller buffer hower means that some sites can't be accessed using it, and it's not possible to stream large amounts of data.
+   The smaller buffer however means that some sites can't be accessed using it, and it's not possible to stream large amounts of data.

 There are also some not implemented features specifically in MicroPython's